isblab/micos/README.md

 For the simulations, the results directory contains:

-- contact_maps : Directory containing of the contact map for each protein pair in the MICOS complex.
+- `contact_maps` : Directory containing of the contact map for each protein pair in the MICOS complex.
-- sampcon : Directory containing sampcon output for the largest cluster.
+- `sampcon` : Directory containing sampcon output for the largest cluster.
-- prism : Directory containing the PrISM output.
+- `prism` : Directory containing the PrISM output.
-- xl_violations : Directory containing the logs for crosslink violations.
+- `xl_violations` : Directory containing the logs for crosslink violations.
-- ccm_pdb_aligned : Directory containing input structures aligned to the cluster center bead model for visualization.
+- `ccm_pdb_aligned` : Directory containing input structures aligned to the cluster center bead model for visualization.
-- mutations: Directory containing the ClinVar mutations and AlphaMissense annotations for pathogenicity.
+- `mutations`: Directory containing the ClinVar mutations and AlphaMissense annotations for pathogenicity.

 Additional data is uploaded in Zenodo (the set of major cluster models corresponding to the main modeling run presented in the paper).